eclipse-keyple/keyple-website/content/post/2023-04-04-website-guide-json-api/index.md

 summary: "Published on April 04, 2023, this guide is specifically designed for users who are not currently using Keyple
     in their terminals, but wish to connect to a Keyple server."
 authors: [Calypso Networks Association]
-tags: ["Eclipse", "Keyple", "Release", "OpenSource", "SDK", "API", "Ticketing", "Distributed", "JSON"]
+tags: ["Eclipse", "Keyple", "OpenSource", "SDK", "API", "Ticketing", "Distributed", "JSON", "Website"]
-categories: [Release]
+categories: [Documentation]
 date: 2023-04-04T14:00:00+01:00
 featured: false
 draft: false